edgedb/edgedb-java/docs/configuration.rst

 This configuration object can then be passed into the constructor of a ``EdgeDBClient``.

-Ontop of client-level configuration, there is session-level configuration.
-This type of configuration is controlled with methods prefixed with ``with``.
-These methods return a new client instance that shares the same connection, pool, and client configuration.
+In addition to client-level configuration, the driver offers session-level configuration.
+This type of configuration is controlled using methods prefixed by ``with``.
+These methods return a new client instance which shares the same connection, pool, and client configuration.

 .. code-block:: java